biosails/pheniqs/docs/configuration.md

     ]
 }
 ```
->**Example 2.9** Consider that the input we declared in **Example 2.2**, is a dual indexed paired end read with two 8 cycle multiplex barcode segments on the second and third input segments and two molecular barcode segments, one on the first 6 cycles of the first segment and another, reverse complemented, on the last 6 cycles of the last segment.
+>**Example 2.9** For a more involved example let us consider that the input we declared in **Example 2.2**, is a dual indexed paired end read with two 8 cycle multiplex barcode segments on the second and third input segments and two molecular barcode segments, one on the first 6 cycles of the first segment and another, reverse complemented, on the last 6 cycles of the last segment.
 We extract both molecular barcode segments and remove them from the output segments.
 {: .example}

 ## The `output` directive

-The instruction `output` directive is an ordered list of output file paths.
+The `output` directive is an ordered array of output file paths.
 If the output directive contains the same number of file paths as the `output segment cardinality` each segment will be written to the corresponding enumerated output file.
 If only one file path is declared all segments will be interleaved into that file.
 Declaring a number of files paths different than **1** or `output segment cardinality` is ambiguous and will result in a validation error.
 Read segments are guaranteed to be written contiguously and in-order.
 The order of the reads in the output is **not** guaranteed to be consistent with their order in the input or to be stable between successive executions when the `thread` directive is bigger than **1**.
 If omitted, the `output` directive defaults to interleaved SAM written to standard output.
+The same `output` directive can be spicified inside individual barcode decleartion inside the `multiplex` directive to allow splitting reads into different files by the barcode they were classified to. `output` directives deeper in the JSON tree take precedence over the one declared in the root, so consider the `output` in the instruction root to be the default unless otherwise specified.

 # Barcode decoding

 Pheniqs can populate the related standardized SAM auxiliary tags for multiplex, molecular and cellular barcodes, adhering to the [recommendations outlined in the SAM specification](https://samtools.github.io/hts-specs/SAMtags.pdf).
 We distinguish between [closed class decoding algorithms](glossary#closed_class_decoding), when a discrete list of classes (in our case nucleotide sequences) is known in advance and so a prior distribution is available, and [open class decoders](glossary#open_class_decoding), when the discrete list of classes is unknown and so the prior distribution is hidden.
 The embedded `codec` directive specifies the allowed classes for closed class decoders as a JSON dictionary.
 The keys of the dictionary must be unique strings within the dictionary and play a role in the inheritance model but you may otherwise choose them as you see fit.
 One simple methodology is to use the concatenated barcode sequence prefixed by an **@** sign (to remind you Pheniqs does not actually interpret it as a nucleotide sequence), but you may choose more meaningful names to make your instruction files more readable.

 Pheniqs offers a choice of two closed class decoding strategies: the widespread [minimum distance decoder](glossary#minimum_distance_decoding) (**MDD**) and a more refined probabilistic [Phred-adjusted maximum likelihood decoder](glossary#phred_adjusted_maximum_likelihood_decoding) (**PAMLD**).
 Unlike MDD, PAMLD consults base calling quality scores and the prior barcode distribution and will outperform MDD in almost every real world scenario.
-Since PAMLD computes the full Bayesian decoding probability to pick the maximum likelihood, the probability of an incorrect barcode assignment is made available in SAM auxiliary tags reserved for local use, for downstream analysis consideration.
+Since PAMLD computes the full Bayesian posterior decoding probability to pick the maximum likelihood, the probability of an incorrect barcode assignment is made available in SAM auxiliary tags reserved for local use, for downstream analysis consideration.

 Pheniqs currently does not support degenerate [IUPAC](https://en.wikipedia.org/wiki/Nucleic_acid_notation) bases in closed class barcode declarations, but the probabilistic model underlaying PAMLD can be extended to support them if a demand arises.